segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 The Google Analytics 4 destination provides the following benefits:

 - **Fewer settings**.
 Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data**.
-Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to Google Analytics 4.
+Actions-based destinations enable you to define the mapping between the data Segment receives from your source and the data Segment sends to Google Analytics 4.
 - **Support for multi-product arrays**.
 Products nested within arrays, like the products array in the [Order Completed](/docs/connections/spec/ecommerce/v2/#order-completed) event, can be sent to Google Analytics 4.
 - **Multi-platform support**.
 You can use a Google Analytics 4 property for a website, an app, or both a website and app together.